 Ukranian-English dancer Michael Stojko is a former First Artist of The Royal Ballet.
 He trained at The Royal Ballet School and graduated into The Royal Ballet in 1999, promoted to First Artist in 2004.
 He retired from the Company in 2015.

-Stojko’s repertory with the Company includes Magdaveya (La Bayadère), blue boy (Les Patineurs), Jester and Napoleon (Cinderella), Beggar Chief (Manon), Puck (A Midsummer Night’s Dream), Squirrel Nutkin and Johnny Town-mouse (Tales of Beatrix Potter), Alain Cockerel and Notary (La Fille mal gardée), Officer (Anastasia), lead Mandolin (Romeo and Juliet) and roles in Gong and Song of the Earth.
+Stojko’s repertory with the Company included Sancho Panza (Don Quixote), Magdaveya (La Bayadère), blue boy (Les Patineurs), Jester and Napoleon (Cinderella), Beggar Chief (Manon), Puck (A Midsummer Night’s Dream), Squirrel Nutkin and Johnny Town-mouse (Tales of Beatrix Potter), Alain Cockerel and Notary (La Fille mal gardée), Officer (Anastasia), lead Mandolin (Romeo and Juliet) and roles in Gong and Song of the Earth.